zeehio/parmap/README-new-release.rst

       checks and rules and merge it.
     * Wait for conda continuous integration to finish.
 Check that the new parmap is at https://anaconda.org/conda-forge/parmap/files

-- Bump the version in :code:`setup.cfg` to a valid development version (appending :code:`.9000`).
+- Bump the version in :code:`pyproject.toml` to a valid development version (appending :code:`.9000`).
 Update the version and release in :code:`docs/conf.py`.
 Commit and push.